 Are you and your friends looking to spice up your next vacation and take an adventure travel trip to the next level?
 Dig out your sweaters, wax your skis or snowboards, and consider a trip to the Southern Hemisphere this summer (or fall!).
-Opposite seasons means that late June through September the skiing in Chile and Argentina is perfect, and there is no better way to cool off then chasing winter itself.
-Whether your crew is made up of die hard riders, or those looking to mix some relaxing into their ski vacation, these resorts in Chile and Argentina have something for everyone.
+Opposite seasons mean that late June through September the skiing in Chile and Argentina is perfect, and there is no better way to cool off than chasing winter itself.
+Whether your crew is made up of die-hard riders, or those looking to mix some relaxing into their ski vacation, these resorts in Chile and Argentina have something for everyone.

 If your group is looking for stunning views, and a smaller resort feel, then look no further than Ski Portillo.
 Fly into Santiago and take a private shuttle about two hours up into the mountains along the Chile/Argentine border.